sunain-s/Music-Player/README.md

 # How To Run

-Run 'music_player.py' the follow instructions in CLI, to use program as desired
+Run 'music_player.py' then follow instructions in CLI, to use program as desired

 # What I Learnt